JamieS56/Milestone-Project-4/README.md

     ```

-30. Run `git add .`, `git commit -m` and `git push` in the terminal to push the changes to Heroku and static files to s3.
+31. Then run `git add .`, `git commit -m` and `git push` in the terminal to push the changes to Heroku and static files to s3.
 You will know it has worked if when you look at the build log on Heroku it will say static files copied.
 Also if you go onto s3 you will see the static files in your bucket.

 ## Acknowledgements/ Links